VectorCell/output-sparse/README.md

 # output-sparse

-Tool for creating a sparse copy of an existing file.
+Tool for creating a sparse file from another file or data stream.
+Useful for keeping disk images small while still maintaining disk availability for virtualized clients.

+This tool can only create sparse files if used with operating and file systems that have sparse file support.

 Usage:
 ```